rubyonjets/jets/docs/_docs/shared-resources.md

 The `lookup` method is available to the `Alert` class as a part of inheriting from the `Jets::Stack` class.
 Also note, the code above uses `include Jets::AwsServices` to provide access to the `sns` client.
 Refer to the source for a full list of the clients that are included with the module: [jets/aws_services.rb](https://github.com/tongueroo/jets/blob/master/lib/jets/aws_services.rb).
 For services not included, add the gem to your project's Gemfile and set up the client in the code.

-**Important:** You must use singularize names for your shared resource classes.
-So use `shared/resources/alert.rb` instead of `shared/resources/alerts.rb`.
-Jets relies on this naming convention to handle autoloading of shared resources.
-You can override this behavior by customizing inflections though with the [Inflections]({% link _docs/extras/custom-inflections.md %}).

 ## General Resource Form

 In the SNS Topic example above we use the `sns_topic` convenience method to create the resource.
 Under the hood, the `sns_topic` method simply performs some wrapper logic and then calls the generalized `resource` and `output` method.
 The code above could have been written like so: